bartonicek/plotscape/README.md

 Plotscape is a library for creating interactive figures for data exploration.
 All plots in `plotscape` support linked selection by default, as well as wide variety of other interactions, including, zooming, panning, reordering, and parameter manipulation.

+Plotscape is written in (mostly) vanilla TypeScript and uses no external framework for reactivity.

 If you're looking for the corresponding R package, go to [plotscaper](https://github.com/bartonicek/plotscaper).

 # Quick start